Group actions on dg-manifolds and Exact Courant algebroids: Infinitesimal symmetries of -bundles over

-But as we have seen in the first chapter, the composition of the gauge transformations for $g$ and $h$ may not be the one of $gh$, and they may differ by a $n-1$- form, i.e. for $(g,h) \in G\times G$ we have
+We then have an assignment $g \mapsto B_g$ for all elements in $G$, and we would like this assignment to depend continuously on $G$.
+The compositions of the gauge transformations for $g$ and $h$ may not be the one of $gh$, but they may differ by a $n-1$- form, i.e. for $(g,h) \in G\times G$ we have

 with $A_{g,h} \in \Omega^{n-1}M$.